miso-lims/walkthroughs/_includes/project-new.md

 {% endif %}
 1. In the _Description_ field, enter `MISO training workshop [Date]`
 1. Choose the amount of _Progress_ that your project has accomplished:
-  * Unknown : I was told to enter this data and I does what they tells me.
+  * UNKNOWN : I was told to enter this data and I does what they tells me.
-  * Active : We are receiving/have received samples and are actively working on this project.
+  * ACTIVE : We are receiving/have received samples and are actively working on this project.
-  * Inactive : Project is not yet done, but waiting for external collaborators, REB approval, papers to be published, etc.
+  * INACTIVE : Project is not yet done, but waiting for external collaborators, REB approval, papers to be published, etc.
-  * Cancelled : Project was scrapped because we did not get funding/samples/REB approval.
+  * CANCELLED : Project was scrapped because we did not get funding/samples/REB approval.
-  * Proposed : Project Initiation form has been received and is awaiting go-ahead by Genomics leadership.
+  * PROPOSED : Project Initiation form has been received and is awaiting go-ahead by Genomics leadership.
-  * Pending : We are waiting for the project to start.
+  * PENDING : We are waiting for the project to start.
-  * Approved : Project has been approved by Genomics leadership.
+  * APPROVED : Project has been approved by Genomics leadership.
+  * COMPLETED : Project that has been completed.
 {% if include.detailed == true %}
 1. Select the _Reference Genome_ `Human hg19 random`.
 This should be the primary
 species that will be sequenced in the course of the project.
 Xenografts count